cpa4001/COP3003_IntegrationProject/README.md

 I want a what (**What** I want to accomplish)         <br>
 So that       (**Why** I want to accomplish)          <br>

- ## Learning Objectives
-- Design and implement a class.
-[Usage]
-  - Shown in the use of multiple classes and separating class declaration in a header file and class implementation in a cpp file
-  - Comparison of OO approach and procedural approach on top of UserStory.cpp

-- Use subclassing to design simple class hierarchies that allow code to be reused for distinct subclasses.
-[Usage]
-  - Shown in the use of inheritance with Collaborator, ScrumMaster, Developer classes, and Iteration, Release, Sprint classes
-  - Use of derived objects shown in Source.cpp and when Program creates an Iteration or Collaborator

-- Correctly reason about control flow in a program using dynamic dispatch.
-[Usage]
-  - Shown in delaying initialization of Collaborator object in Source.cpp within case 3 in switch block

-- Explain the relationship between object-oriented inheritance (code-sharing and overriding) and subtyping (the idea of a subtype being usable in a context that expects the supertype).
-[Familiarity]
-  - Shown through creating inheritance hierarchies

-- Use object-oriented encapsulation mechanisms such as interfaces and private members.
-[Usage]
-  - Shown in Board class which acts as an interface meaning no attributes and all pure virtual methods
-  - Shown in the use of private members between all classes

-- Define and use iterators and other operations on aggregates, including operations that take functions as arguments.
-[Usage]
-  - Shown in the use of overloaded operators including overloading the unary (-) operator with a Backlog object
-  - Shown in the methods of the Backlog class

  ## History

 Milestone 1: